aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

 Browse your AiiDA database:

-    * Start by finding your Quantum ESPRESSO calculation (the type of node is called a ``CalcJobNode`` in AiiDA, since it is run as a job on a scheduler).
+    * Start by finding your `Quantum ESPRESSO`_ calculation (the type of node is called a ``CalcJobNode`` in AiiDA, since it is run as a job on a scheduler).
     * Select ``Calculations`` in the left menu to filter for calculations only.
     * Inspect the raw inputs and outputs of the calculation, and use the provenance browser to explore the input and output nodes of the calculation and the whole provenance of your simulations.

 .. note::

-    When perfoming calculations for a publication, you can export your provenance graph using ``verdi export create`` and upload it to the `Materials Cloud Archive <https://archive.materialscloud.org/>`_, enabling your peers to explore the provenance of your calculations online.
+    When perfoming calculations for a publication, you can export your provenance graph (meaning all the content of the nodes and their connections) into an archive file using ``verdi export create``, and then upload it to the `Materials Cloud Archive`_, enabling your peers to explore the provenance of your calculations online.

 Once the workchain is finished, use ``verdi process show <PK>`` to inspect the ``PwBandStructureWorkChain`` and find the PK of its ``band_structure`` output.
 Use this to produce a PDF of the band structure: